Are crypto exchanges providing the best price?

 The National Best Bid and Best Offer – NBBO

 In the early 1970s, the SEC began implementing the NMS by focusing on information linkages between exchanges.
 SEC rules require consolidated reporting of transactions through something called the “consolidated tape.”
 All the orders on all the exchanges are compared and integrated into THE price for any given stock.

 Here’s how it works (in summary, ignoring exceptions, and with a ton of detail omitted).
 Each of the exchanges are required to adopt an SEC approved “reporting plan” for the dissemination of all transactions on its platform.
-For each security, as a trade occurs, the transaction information is transmitted to the SIP for that security.
+For each security, all bid, offer, and last price transaction information is transmitted to the SIP.
 The four SEC approved SIPs collect trade data from various exchanges and determine THE trading price of each security in real-time.
 For trade data, this is easy.
 The SIPs look at the price of the last reported trade across all exchanges, and that constitutes the latest price for a security.

 But wait.
 You may be asking “how does that ensure that prices will converge across various exchanges?”
 Good question.
 The answer gets complicated, but it all starts with an order matching concept called “price-time priority.”
 This means that, all else being equal, limit orders go into an exchange order book first according to their price, then according to their timing.
 If someone wants to buy a security, the order matching software will give preference to the person offering the highest price.
 They go to the front of the cue.
 If someone wants to sell a security, the lowest price goes to the front.
 That’s the “price” component.
 If two orders are entered for the same price, the one that was entered first, get’s executed first.
 That’s the “time” component.